math496/Small-Image-Tools/README.md

 ## IMAGE FORGERY:
 Various tools to create forged images for the purpose of image forgery detection

+### cross_image_splice:
+splices a random part of a SOURCE IMAGE into a TARGET IMAGE. optionally can compress one or both images, trim to size, or copy a block of specific size. can create a copy_move forgery by specifying the source and target image to be the same.

+### write_spliced_images:
+takes a list of filenames and uses cross_image_splice to splice them together. can splice only non-duplicates, only duplicates, compress, or trim.
-### copy_paste_forge:
+### OLD_copy_paste_forge:
-copies squares from the top-left quadrant of an image to somewhere else in the image
+(OBSOLETE): copies squares from the top-left quadrant of an image to somewhere else in the image. obsoleted by cross_image_splice

-### splice_forge:
+### OLD_splice_forge:
-copies a square from an image spliceFrom to an image spliceTo
+(OBSOLETE): copies a square from an image spliceFrom to an image spliceTo. obsoleted by cross_image_splice.

 ## SHADERS:
 ### cartoon_edge: